DanielLagally/tum-shells/README.md

 #### Local copy (Recommended)

-You can simply pull the repository to get a local copy.
+You can simply clone the repository to get a local copy.

 This has the benefit of offering you both flexibility as well as the ability to update the repo by pulling changes.